Brottweiler/Merged-Damage-Sounds/README.md

 No need to ask permission for use of my resource pack in any way, I won't reply, the answer is yes you are allowed to, and you don't need to notify me.

-Reason why I use this license is becuase I did not create neither of these sounds.
+Reason why I use this license is because I did not create neither of these sounds.
 I simply ran a noise profiler on the old hurt sound to remove background noise, then I merged them.
 Do what the fuck you want with them, but it would be nice if you gave me credit!